brunobandelli/metodoReduce/Documentacao.md

 índiceAtual: O índice do elemento atual do array durante a iteração.
 array: O array no qual a função reduce() foi chamada.

-Parametro fora do callback Opcional Extra:
+Parametro FORA do callback OpcionalExtra:
 initialValue: Valor inicial do acumulador.
 Se não for fornecido, o primeiro elemento do array será usado como valor inicial do acumulador e a iteração começará a partir do segundo elemento.

 Obs: